rm-hull/zaup/README.md

 Zaup uses the same sqlite3 database format as [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_GB);
-this means that if you can copy the database file from your android device (see references for links on how to do this) onto a Raspberry Pi, then you can use your Pi to display TOTP 2-factor-authentication codes.
+this means that if you can copy the database file from your android device (see references for links on how to do this) onto a Raspberry Pi, then you can use your Pi to display your existing TOTP 2-factor-authentication codes.

 ## Requirements